ONLYOFFICE/office-js-api/Cell/ApiAreas/Properties/Parent.md

 # Parent

-Returns the parent object for the specified collection. **Read-only**.
+Returns the parent object for the specified collection. **Read-only**

 ## Syntax